Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: A multi-population mortality model with temperature effects

-This model imposes a common unisex trend $K_{t}$ in the logarithm of crude central death rates over time and considering specific dynamics by gender $\kappa_{t}^{\left( g \right)}$.
-The parameters $A_{x} $ and $\alpha_{x}^{\left( g \right)}$ represent a level parameter at age $x$ for mortality, while the parameters $B_x$ and $\beta_x^{(g)}$ modulate the trend of the logarithm of mortality rates by age and gender, respectively.
+This model imposes a common unisex trend $K_{t}$ in the logarithm of crude central death rates over time and considers specific dynamics by sex $\kappa_{t}^{\left( g \right)}$.
+The parameters $A_{x} $ and $\alpha_{x}^{\left( g \right)}$ represent level parameters at age $x$ for mortality, while the parameters $B_x$ and $\beta_x^{(g)}$ modulate the trend of the logarithm of death rates by age and by sex respectively.

 The assumption of long-term coherence is ensured by the dynamics given to the series $K_t$ and $\kappa_t^{(g)}$